sthaeron/forsyde-devtools/docs/project-overview.md

 With the repetitions vector and the token rates for the SDF-graph, the system can be simulated in order to figure out the exact buffer sizes.

 The documentation of static scheduling in ForSyDe DevTools can be found in [Scheduling documentation](scheduling.md).
-All theory presented in this section is derived from our clients [paper](https://www.icas.org/icas_archive/ICAS2022/data/papers/ICAS2022_0604_paper.pdf).
+All theory presented in this section is derived from this [paper](https://www.icas.org/icas_archive/ICAS2022/data/papers/ICAS2022_0604_paper.pdf).
 In addition to the reference papers [1](https://ieeexplore.ieee.org/document/1458143), [2](https://ieeexplore.ieee.org/document/5009446), and [3](https://www.taylorfrancis.com/books/mono/10.1201/9781420048025/embedded-multiprocessors-sundararajan-sriram-shuvra-bhattacharyya).

 ### Procedural IR
 The Procedural IR is a custom intermediate representation built by the ForSyDe DevTools team.
 It serves as the basis for C code generation.